 It's especially hard to teach the fine arts.
-In fact, it can suck the joy out of life.
-Unlike more practical subjects, such as math or science, for example, the value of music, dance, painting, literature and other fine arts is almost exclusively intrinsic.
+Indeed it can suck the joy out of life.
+Unlike more 'practical' subjects, such as math or science, for example, the value of music, dance, painting, literature and so forth is almost exclusively intrinsic.
 In and of themselves the arts are intensely worthwhile, but much less so as a means to other ends.

-Of course, fields such as mathematics or engineering can have intrinsic value.
-For some, a well-solved equation is just as beautiful as a Van Gogh painting.
-But that is not the only reason, perhaps not even the principle reason, these subjects have value.
-They serve as a means to other ends.
-Even if one has no intrinsic interest in algebra, for instance, it is still can be useful for solving a variety of problems, getting into college and making a living.
+Yes, of course, fields such as mathematics or engineering can have intrinsic value.
+For some, a well-solved complex equation is probably just as beautiful as a Van Gogh painting.
+But that is not the only reason, perhaps not even the principle reason, such subjects have value.
+They can and do serve as a means to other ends.
+So even if one has no intrinsic interest in algebra, for instance, it is still can be useful for solving a variety of problems, getting into college and even making a living.
 So are chemistry, physics, and so forth.

-Those teaching the fine arts cannot rely on extrinsic practical advantages for motivation.
-There is only the intrinsic joy of appreciation.
-Let's say one is teaching students about baroque art, for instance, and he or she shows the students images of Bernini's The Ecstasy of Saint Theresa.
-What practical advantages, what vocational leverage, does knowing about it offer?
+Those teaching the fine arts cannot rely on such extrinsic advantages for motivation.
+There often is only the joy of appreciation.
+Let's say a teacher is teaching students about baroque art, for instance, and he or she shows the students images of Bernini's The Ecstasy of Saint Theresa.
+What practical advantages, what vocational leverage, does knowing about that amazing sculpture offer?
 Very little.
-So, should the students remain unmoved by the beauty and breathtaking craftsmanship of this sculpture, what is the teacher to do?
+So, if the students remain unmoved by the beauty and breathtaking craftsmanship of this consumate work of art, what is the teacher to do?
 They have led the horse to water, but ....

-Student indifference can suffocate the fine arts teacher.
-Imagine a musician who finds the only way she can make a reasonable living and still stick to what she loves is to become a music teacher.
-After investing and working to earn her teaching certificate, she lands a job at St. Mediocritus High School teaching Music Appreciation 101.
-Semester after semester, year after year, she tries vainly to share what she loves with classes dominated by pimply, horny boys and vacuous preening girls both of whose only reason for enrolling in her course is that it is required for graduation.
+Such student indifference frequently suffocates the joy of fine arts teachers.
+Imagine an enthusiastic musician who finds the only way she can make a reasonable living and still stick to what she loves is to become a music teacher.
+After investing thousands of dollars and sweating to earn her teaching certificate, she lands a job at St. Mediocritus High School teaching Music Appreciation.
+Semester after semester, year after year, she tries vainly to share what she loves with classes dominated by pimply, horny boys and vacuous preening girls whose chief, perhaps only, reason for enrolling in her course is that it is required for graduation.